-- Does the school have a progressive and high quality, aspirational careers programme, which allows students to identify, develop and articulate their 'interests and talents'? - Does the school promote 'equality of opportunity' and challenge stereotypes with intent within the school's curriculum? - How does the school ensure that careers advice and guidance is impartial? - Does your school ensure that there is an opportunity for a range of education and training providers to access all pupils in Year 8 to Year 13 for the purpose of informing them about approved technical qualifications or apprenticeships? - Do students participate in at least one meaningful encounter with an employer every year between Years 7 to 13 (Gatsby Benchmark expectation)?
+- Does the school have a progressive and high quality, aspirational careers programme, which allows students to identify, develop and articulate their 'interests and talents'? - Does the school promote 'equality of opportunity' and challenge stereotypes with intent within the school's curriculum? - How does the school ensure that careers advice and guidance is impartial? - Does your school ensure students have the required provider encounters as set out in the provider access legislation, for the purpose of informing them about approved technical qualifications or apprenticeships? - Two encounters for pupils during the 'first key phase' (year 8 or 9) that are mandatory for all pupils to attend - Two encounters for pupils during the 'second key phase' (year 10 or 11) that are mandatory for all pupils to attend - Two encounters for pupils during the 'third key phase' (year 12 or 13) that are mandatory for the school to put on but optional for pupils to attend

+- Do students participate in at least one meaningful encounter with an employer every year between Years 7 to 13 (Gatsby Benchmark expectation)?
 Inspectors may speak to Enterprise Adviser.
-Give strong consideration at each level who can present the most effective and triangulated evidence to the inspection team. - By the age of 16, does every student have at least one experience of a workplace, additional to any part-time jobs they have? - For schools with post-16 provision, by the age of 18, does every student have one further such experience, additional to any part-time jobs they may have?

-- Do all students have access to HE/FE providers from across the sector - Is the career programme built around preparing learners 'for future success in their next steps'? - What provision is in place to support students in accessing personal guidance interviews with a qualified careers adviser? - Do enrichment activities contribute to the careers programme and wider personal development of learners? - What is the benefit to learners of the range of encounters, activities and experiences?
+Give strong consideration at each level who can present the most effective and triangulated evidence to the inspection team. - By the age of 16, does every student have at least one experience of a workplace, additional to any part-time jobs they have? - For schools with post-16 provision, by the age of 18, does every student have one further such experience, additional to any part-time jobs they may have? - Do all students have access to HE/FE providers from across the sector - Is the career programme built around preparing learners 'for future success in their next steps'? - What provision is in place to support students in accessing personal guidance interviews with a qualified careers adviser? - Do enrichment activities contribute to the careers programme and wider personal development of learners? - What is the benefit to learners of the range of encounters, activities and experiences?

-- Careers plan well developed and shared on school/college website; - Learners, parents, school staff and governors are aware of the plan and how it is implemented within the curriculum; - Partner access policy on website; - Case studies of work experience and employer encounters; - Destination data with impact of how this is being used; - Does data inform the careers plan?
+- Careers plan well developed and shared on school/college website; - Learners, parents, school staff and governors are aware of the plan and how it is implemented within the curriculum; - Provider access policy on website; - Case studies of work experience and employer encounters; - Destination data with impact of how this is being used; - Does data inform the careers plan?
 Be able to show how (school-based data and LMI); - High quality transition arrangements to support learners to successfully access and sustain their next destination.

-4 | Leadership and management
+4 Leadership and management